 The last years have witnessed an increase in the popularity of ML models based on NNs~\cite{dl-book}.
-While in the heydays these models were implemented manually in C++, lately data scientists can take advantage of several open-source ML frameworks simplifying the authoring and deployment of NN models.
+While in the heydays, these models were implemented manually in C++, data scientists now can take advantage of several open-source ML frameworks simplifying the authoring and deployment of NN models.
 TensorFlow~\cite{tensorflow} and PyTorch~\cite{pytorch} are considered the most popular of such frameworks.

-ML frameworks follow a common architecture: at the top, they have a \emph{high-level} Python-based \emph{API}~\footnote{Note that TCRs allow implementation in other languages too (e.g., Java~\cite{torch-java}, Rust~\cite{torch-rust}, C\#~\cite{torch-sharp}).
+ML frameworks follow a common architecture: at the top, they have a \emph{high-level} Python API\footnote{Note that TCRs allow implementation in other languages too (e.g., Java~\cite{torch-java}, Rust~\cite{torch-rust}, C\#~\cite{torch-sharp}).
 Python is however the default language of choice by data scientists.} where data is commonly represented as multi-dimensional arrays called \emph{tensors}, while computation is expressed as a composition of \emph{tensor operations} embedded into the Python language.
-At the lower level, they have a \emph{runtime} and a \emph{dispatcher}/\emph{compiler} allowing to run the tensor operations over different hardware backends such as CPU (eventually using AVX instructions), GPU, custom ASICs (e.g., TPU), and using single node execution, distributed~\cite{distributed-pytorch}, or mobile/edge~\cite{google-tensor}.
+At the lower level, they have a \emph{runtime} and a \emph{dispatcher}/\emph{compiler} allowing to run the tensor operations over different hardware backends such as CPU, GPU, custom ASICs, and using single node execution, distributed~\cite{distributed-pytorch}, or mobile/edge~\cite{google-tensor}.

-Modern ML frameworks allow~\cite{eager-vs-graph} to run computation in an \emph{interpreted mode} (usually referred to as \emph{eager execution}), or in a \emph{compiled mode} (\emph{graph execution}) enabling code optimizations~\cite{tvm-passes,tvm-codegen} such as common sub-expression elimination, operator fusion, code generation, as well as removing any Python dependency.
-Efficient compilation and optimization of NNs is a hot topic in the MLSys community, and several tools (e.g., TVM~\cite{tvm}, TorchScript~\cite{torchscript}, XLA~\cite{xla}, MLIR~\cite{mlir}, TACO~\cite{taco}) have been proposed lately to address this topic.
-Interpreted (vectorized) vs compiled execution is a popular dichotomy in query processing system implementations~\cite{vectorized-vs-compiled}.
-Interestingly, ML frameworks allow both execution modes, and we explore the trade-offs involved when using one vs. another, and the current limits of tensor compilers in Section~\ref{sec:experiments}.
+Modern ML frameworks allow running computation in an \emph{interpreted mode} (often referred to as \emph{eager execution}), or in a \emph{compiled mode} (\emph{graph execution}), enabling code optimizations such as common sub-expression elimination, operator fusion, code generation~\cite{eager-vs-graph}, and removing Python dependency~\cite{tvm-passes,tvm-codegen}.
+Interpreted vs. compiled execution is a popular dichotomy in query processing system implementations~\cite{vectorized-vs-compiled}.
+ML frameworks allow both modalities and we explore the trade-offs involved when using one vs. another, and the current limits of tensor compilers in \cref{sec:experiments}.

 We will refer to ML frameworks, runtimes~\cite{onnx-runtime,tensor-rt}, and compilers as tensor computation runtimes (TCRs) in the rest of the paper.